rumpkernel/rumprun/README.md

 	./buildxen.sh

-NOTE!
-On this branch you can run `buildxen.sh` exactly once.
-Rebuilds are currently not supported.
-Rebuilds will be fixed before merge to master.

 To run, use the standard Xen tools:

 	xl create -c domain_config

 Check out `domain_config` to change which tests/demos are run.
-If you run the fs demo, copy the file system image `test_clean.ffs` to `test.ffs` -- the image is also written, so this avoids dirtying the version-controlled image.
-If run the networking demo, make sure your have a suitable Xen networking interface (in addition to regular bridging, I had to use `ethtool -K if tx off` to make connections from Dom0 work).
-Also, check out what `rumpkern_demo.c` actually does.
+By default, a httpd will be run.
+You will need a Xen network setup for it to work.

 Implementation
 --------------

-The implementation runs on top of a slightly modified Xen Mini-OS, since Mini-OS provided most of the functionality required for implementing the rump kernel hypercalls, such as cooperative scheduling, etc.  See the `rumphyper*` files to see the hypercall implementations relevant for running rump kernels.
+The implementation runs on top of a heavily modified Xen Mini-OS -- Mini-OS provided most of the functionality outside the scope of rump kernels, such as bootstrapping, cooperative scheduling, etc.  See the `rumphyper*` files to see the hypercall implementations relevant for running rump kernels.